Ecologies of the Ghost Landscape

 The Word for World is Forest*

-On Thursday, 2 April 2020 we were supposed to open the new exhibition entitled “Ecologies of the Ghost Landscape, The Word for World is Forest” .
-In the meantime, in response to the spread of COVID-19, the streets have turned into ghost landscapes themselves and many of us are searching the refuge in the countryside and yes, in the forests.
-This sudden urgency surprised us but we hope that the particular time of being isolated together, will paradoxically help us to recognize our mutual interdependencies and explore new formats of solidarity.
-In the meantime part of the project some of our activities will move online and consist of reading groups, textual and audiovisual contributions curated by Borbála Soós and participating artists.
+Originally we were supposed to open “Ecologies of the Ghost Landscape, The Word for World is Forest” in early April 2020, which we had to postpone until June.
+In the meantime, in response to the spread of Covid-19, the streets have turned into ghost landscapes themselves and many of us are searching the refuge in the countryside and yes, in the forest.
+This sudden urgency surprised us but we hope that the particular time of being isolated together, will paradoxically help us to recognise our mutual interdependencies and explore new formats of solidarity.
+In the meantime, as part of the project, some of our activities will move online and consist of reading groups, lectures, textual and audiovisual contributions curated by Borbála Soós and participating artists.

 The underlying condition in which this exhibition and related events and online activities came about is a global emergency, one which is emerging out of an unfolding ecological crisis and can be attributed to the violent process of rampant deforestation, which constitutes a continuation of imperial methods of territorial control.
 This massive reshaping of the land, together with the shifting baselines regarding what kind of green deserts we are willing to accept as forests, might be seen as a symptom of our Anthropocene epoch.
 The show conjures up the ghosts of lost or near-extinct species, forests and sensations.